 Transactional NPS

-Transactional NPS surveys are sent out after the customer interacts with your company (i.e.- a purchase or support call).
+Transactional NPS surveys are sent out after the customer interacts with your company (i.e., a purchase or support call).
 You can use it to understand customer satisfaction at a more granular level and collect feedback on a specific topic.
-Use both types of NPS surveys to understand your customers at macro and micro levels.
+Use both types of NPS surveys to understand your customers at the macro and micro levels.

 How do you create an NPS Survey?